 Our Study Days are open to all Odiham District u3a members - you don't have to join a group to take part in a study day.

-I’m delighted to announce that the next U3A Study Day will be run by Jamel Akib.
-Jamel already runs professional classes for painters at the Cross Barn, and, according to the Peter Barker Fine Art Gallery
+The study day was run by Jamel Akib.
+Jamel runs professional classes for painters at the Cross Barn, and, according to the Peter Barker Fine Art Gallery

 "Jamel Akib is a fine painter of humans, animals, seascapes and landscapes .
 He paints with bold, big brushstrokes of oil paint.
 His work sings with energy and painterly individuality…"

-We have managed to book Jamel for the day on Saturday, 13th June.
-He is offering a Painters’ Workshop, from about 10am until 2.30pm, including reference photos, a brush, and acrylic paper to achieve three paintings to be done in the session.
+He provided a half day Painters’ Workshop, including reference photos, a brush, and acrylic paper to achieve the following three paintings in the session.

 Does Artificial Intelligence bother you?
 (Previous Study day)